Specialist (rank): Specialist (1955–present)

 On 1 July 1955, four grades of specialist were established: Specialist third class (E-4 or SP3), specialist second class (E-5 or SP2), specialist first class (E-6 or SP1), and master specialist (E-7 or MSP).
-The insignia was yellow on a dark blue background.
-It was the same smaller size as women's NCO stripes—to differentiate specialists from NCOs, the stripes were the same shape as NCO stripes—but were inverted to distinguish them, and the General Service Army Eagle was set in the center.
-The senior specialist ranks of SP2 (E5), SP1 (E6), and MSP (E7) were indicated by one, two, or three yellow arcs over the eagle, respectively.
+The insignia was yellow on a dark blue background, with the General Service Army Eagle set in the center.
+It was the same smaller 2-inch wide size as women's NCO stripes.
+To differentiate specialists from NCOs, the stripes were the same shape as NCO stripes—but were inverted to distinguish them.
+The senior specialist ranks of SP2 (E5), SP1 (E6), and MSP (E7) were indicated by one, two, or three yellow arcs over the eagle respectively.

 In 1956 the Army Green uniform was adopted.
-The enlisted stripes were changed from yellow on a blue backing to Goldenlite Yellow on a green backing.
-The specialist insignia was redesigned to be larger, broader, and more rounded.
+The specialist insignia was redesigned in 1958 to be larger, broader, and more rounded.
+The enlisted stripes were changed in 1961 from yellow on a blue backing to Goldenlite Yellow on a green backing.

 In 1958 the DoD added two pay grades to give enlisted soldiers more opportunities to progress through a full career with additional opportunities for promotion.
 Thus the recognition was changed to six specialist ranks, and the pay grade was tied into the rank designation: specialist four (E-4), specialist five (E-5), specialist six (E-6), specialist seven (E-7), specialist eight (E-8), and specialist nine (E-9).
 The "Super Grades" of Spec./8 and Spec./9 were respectively given one and two Goldenlite chevrons below the eagle.

 CSM Daniel K. Elder goes on to explain, "In 1968 when the Army added the rank of command sergeant major, the specialist ranks at E-8 and E-9 were abolished", because they were notional rather than actual.
-"In 1978 the specialist rank at E-7 was discontinued and in 1985, the specialist ranks at E-5 and E-6 were discontinued."

-These specialist ranks were created to reward personnel with higher degrees of experience and technical knowledge.
+"In 1978 the specialist rank at E-7 was discontinued and in 1985, the specialist ranks at E-5 and E-6 were discontinued."These specialist ranks were created to reward personnel with higher degrees of experience and technical knowledge.
 Appointment to either specialist or non-commissioned officer status was determined by military occupational specialty (MOS).
 Different military occupational specialties had various transition points.
 For example, in the band career field (excluding special bands at D.C. and West Point), a bandsman could not achieve non-commissioned officer status until pay grade E-6 was attained.
 In some military occupational specialties, a soldier was appointed either a specialist or non-commissioned officer depending on which particular position or "slot" that he filled in his organization.
 A cook was a specialist, while a mess steward held the rank of sergeant (E-5 through E-7).